-This Vanilla Brownie Pound Cake Loaf is the best of both worlds!
+This vanilla and chocolate marble pound cake loaf is the best of both worlds!
 Delicious vanilla pound cake, with a vein of brownie in the middle.

 This loaf freezes well, so don’t hesitate to freeze any you can eat up right away.

-- 1 ounce unsweetened baking chocolate coarsely chopped
+- 1 oz unsweetened baking chocolate, coarsely chopped

 - 1 large egg

 - 2 cups all-purpose flour